© SALVADOR DALÍ, FUNDACIÓ GALA-SALVADOR DALI / ADAGP, PARIS 2024

 PH © PIM SCHALKWIJK © ADAGP, PARIS, 2024

-MANIFESTO AND IA
+MANIFESTO AND AI

 © ADAGP, PARIS, 2024

-All the works are intertwined, exploring three major founding themes of this movement.
-First, literary figures such as Lautréamont, Sade and, above all, Lewis Carroll, whose Alice in Wonderland often served as a standard-bearer.
-Then, the themes, through the prism of the poetic imagination of dreams, mothers, the forest, the artist-medium, mythological creatures and the cosmos.
-And finally, political engagement, through texts on anti-colonialism, the Great Wars, Black Surrealism and modern consumerism.
+In an intricate interplay, all the works explore three major guiding and foundational themes of this movement.
+First, literary figures, such as Lautréamont, Sade, and especially Lewis Carroll through his Alice in Wonderland, which has often served as a standard-bearer.
+Then, themes, viewed through the lens of the poetic imagination of dreams, mothers, the forest, the artist-medium, mythological creatures, and the cosmos.
+And finally, political engagement, through texts on anti-colonialism, the great wars, "Black Surrealism," and modern consumerism.

 PHILADELPHIA MUSEUM OF ART: A 125TH ANNIVERSARY ACQUISITION

-PURCHASED WITH FUNDS CONTRIBUTED BY C. K. WILLIAMS, II, 1999
+PURCHASED WITH FUNDS CONTRIBUTED BY CK WILLIAMS, II, 1999

 PH © THE PHILADELPHIA MUSEUM OF ART, DIST.
 RMN-GRAND PALAIS / IMAGE PHILADELPHIA MUSEUM OF ART © ADAGP, PARIS, 2024